Did you know that you can skip your tax season panic attack and learn how to avoid paying taxes on your 1099s?

 Thankfully, there are plenty of things you can do to avoid outrageous quarterly tax payments and yearly tax payments.

-Here are a few ways you can keep some extra money in your pocket when you receive a 1099.
+Here are a few ways to keep extra money in your pocket when you receive a 1099.

 W-2 employees have it easy when it comes to tracking their yearly income.
 Their employer does that on their behalf.
 On the other hand, independent contractors need to record your business income or earnings in as much detail as possible so you can easily calculate your net income and determine your taxes.